rubyworks/indexer/README.md

 On the Indexer wiki you can find detailed tutorials on a variety of setups, along with thier pros and cons.

-One you have you metadata sources setup, its easy to build the canonical `.index` file using the `index` command line interface.
+Once one has the metadata sources setup, its easy to build the canonical `.index` file using the `index` command line interface.
 For example, lets say we have customized our metadata via a DSL in `Indexfile`, but we are also keeping the version information is a separate `VERSION` file.
-Then we can simple issue the `index` command with the `-s/--source` option:
+Then we can simply issue the `index` command with the `-s/--source` option:

     $ index -s VERSION Indexfile